mrhockeymonkey/PSRabbitMq.Consumer/README.md

 # PSRabbitMq.Consumer
 This module aims to extend [PSRabbitMQ](https://github.com/RamblingCookieMonster/PSRabbitMq) and focuses on consumption of messages only.
 For configuring rabbitmq and publishing messages I recommend using PSRabbitMQ or other client library.

 This module is built for dotnet core and powershell 7.0+ on windows and linux.

+Credit to @ramblingcookiemonster for his work on PSRabbitMQ.

 ## Usage
 see [examples](./examples) here.